 Antisense oligonucleotides (oligos) have been employed in both in vivo and in vitro prostate cancer models employing LNCaP and PC-3 cell lines [2].
-Similar studies have employed the MCF-7 breast cancer cell line [12].
+Similar studies have employed the MCF-7 breast cancer cell line [3].
 Clinical trials employing oligos have targeted protein growth factors, androgens, receptors for stimulating factors, inhibitors of apoptosis (bcl-2 and clusterin) and oncogenes.
-Some (OGX-011 developed by Oncogenex Pharmaceuticals) have been studied in clinical trials while others (OGX-225) reached preclinical development [13].
-Oligos act through a variety of mechanisms and provide a specific and relatively non-toxic [14] method for translational arrest by degradation of annealed mRNA: oligo duplexes by RNase H, protein binding, DNA triplex formation and especially DNA-RNA triplex formation [1].
-In attempts to increase the efficacy of oligos our lab has been evaluating bispecific derivatives [15] with more than one binding site on a single DNA strand.
-Bispecifics were developed in order to suppress the expression of two gene products.
-In LNCaP cells we found that mono-specific oligos targeting bcl-2 and bispecifics targeting both bcl-2 and the epidermal growth factor receptor (EGFR) have comparable activities in suppressing bcl-2 expression as determined by both in vitro growth and bcl-2 expression [16].
+Some (OGX-011 developed by Oncogenex Pharmaceuticals) have been studied in clinical trials while others (OGX-225) reached preclinical development [12].
+Oligos act through a variety of mechanisms and provide a specific and relatively non-toxic [13] method for translational arrest by degradation of annealed mRNA: oligo duplexes by RNase H, protein binding and DNA triplex formation [1].

+In attempts to increase the efficacy of oligos our lab has been evaluating bispecific derivatives [14] with more than one binding site on a single DNA strand in order to suppress the expression of two different gene products.
+In LNCaP cells we found that monospecific oligos targeting bcl-2 and bispecifics targeting both bcl-2 and the epidermal growth factor receptor (EGFR) have comparable activities in suppressing bcl-2 expression as determined by both in vitro growth (Figure 1) and bcl-2 expression (Figure 2) [15].
 Therefore, the presence of a second binding site does not diminish activity of the other.